gherson/Exemplar/LOG.md

 * Single-example solving, supporting IF and FOR, publicly accessible at <http://repl.it/@gherson/Exemplar>, 2019-04-18

 # Log of work
+* 2019-10-27: Continued use of CASes Octave, Oct2Py, SymPy until, at 2am, success with sympy.solve([x<3, x<5])'s ability
+to tell Exemplar to pose IF x<3 before ELIF x<5 (by returning x < 3 in this case).
+8.75h
+* 2019-10-26: Continuing.
+3h
+* 2019-10-25: Began work to determine if/elif branch order.
+Studying Octave and SymPy to see if their symbolic and logical abilities can help answer my questions of which IF conditions are mutually exclusive vs. have relationships that are specializations, intersections, or are orthogonal.
+9.5h
+* 2019-10-22: guess5.exem working with redone generate_code().
+Co-located IFs now ELIFs, after first IF.
+3h
+* 2019-10-21: 10 - 14:30.
+16 - 18pm, 20:15 - 25:30 = 4.5 +2 + 5.
+6hrs total.
+Committed changes after guess4.exem working.
+Studied ACM Transactions on Programming Languages and Systems' author guidelines.
+Cleaning up notes.
 * 2019-10-21 Done: making maximal use of trace info. guess4.exem working again.
 Prior 5 days: 5+6+2+9.5+11.5= 34h
 * 2019-10-16 Began committing planned code changes that allow generate_code() to systematically distinguish new and corroborate old info from the user examples as they're turned into Python code.
 Prior 4 days: 6+4+11+11.5= 32.5h